-- Do not operate the stove unless the ASH PAN is in place, and properly sealed.
+- Do not operate the stove unless the ASH PAN is in place, properly sealed and the front loading door is closed.
 Not doing this could overheat and damage the stove.

 PRIMARY AIR CONTROL: (This becomes hot during operation.
 It is best to operate the primary air system with the provided fireplace glove, or after the stove is cool.)
 The primary air control handle is located on the front lower right of the stove, just under the ash pan.
 The primary air control allows you to regulate the amount of air entering the firebox.
 Generally, the more air allowed into the firebox, the faster the rate of burn; conversely, less air creates a slower burn.
 For maximum air flow, pull the primary air handle as far out as possible; push the primary air control handle in as far as possible for minimum air flow (does not close completely).